 'The Fray' Podcast Host: Ben Domenech / The Federalist

-The Fray, formerly The Federalist Radio Hour, is arguably the highest quality political podcast available today.
-Host Ben Domenech, a D.C. insider, along with his unique team of hosts deliver a refreshing mix of political analysis and cultural features without the cynicism common elsewhere.
+The Fray, formerly The Federalist Radio Hour, is arguably the best political podcast available today.
+Host Ben Domenech, a D.C. insider, along with his unique team of hosts delivers a refreshing mix of political analysis and cultural features without the cynicism common elsewhere.

 'Exploration Radio' Podcast

 Modern life is only possible through mining, yet the mining industry - perhaps the most traditional of them all - stands at the brink of change.
 This tension provides the foundation for Exploration Radio podcast and its interviews with mining and exploration professionals who delve into topics about mining's past, present and future.
 Intelligent and heady discussions with a tech-savvy geoscience and mining business focus are de rigueur.
 The Australian hosts wrap up each show with two questions, 1.)
 "What behavior/practice needs to die in our business?", 2.)
 "What must be maintained at all cost going forward?".